 No Journey to Ladakh is complete without visiting the beautiful Pangong Tso.
 Taking the road to the lake is an experience in itself.

-The first view of the lake is mesmerizing, to say the least, and it stays etched in the memories of every visitor for a long long time.
+The first view of the lake is mesmerising, to say the least.
+It stays etched in the memories of every visitor for a long long time.
 Pangong Tso is a four-hour drive from the city of Leh.

 The drive to the Pangong Tso from Leh passes through picturesque valleys and long winding roads.
-The countryside is mesmerizing, and presents a ton of photography opportunities.
+The countryside is breathtaking, and presents a ton of photography opportunities.

 This Turquoise blue paradise is the world’s highest brackish lake situated at the height of over 14000 ft above sea level.
 The participants were seen introspecting sitting by the lake, or just thoughtfully enjoying the view before retiring into their camps which were just by the lake.

 The most exciting part of the Global Himalayan Expedition was most certainly the trek that we undertook to reach our destination, Shingo.